electricimp/Salesforce/examples/SmartRefrigerator/ExplorerKitInstructions.md

 #### Creating Platform Events in Salesforce

 ???
-You need to create **Platform Even**t that correspond to ElectricImp SmartFridge data readings.
+You need to create **Platform Event** that correspond to ElectricImp SmartFridge data readings.
 ???
 Mandatory names here - these fields are used by the imp app?

 - On the Salesforce page, click **Setup** icon in the top right navigation menu and select **Setup**.